 New students under the age of eighteen (18) must be enrolled by their parent/guardian.
-When enrolling parent/guardian must provide the school office copies of:
+When enrolling parent/guardian must provide the school office copies of

-- ► a birth certificate - court papers allocating parental rights and responsibilities or custody (if applicable) - ► proof of immunizations - completed emergency medical authorization form
+- 1. a birth certificate - 2. court papers allocating parental rights and responsibilities or custody - 3. proof of immunizations - 4. completed emergency medical authorization form

 A student may be excluded from school until this requirement has been fulfilled.
-Students with specific health care needs should submit those needs in writing, and with proper documentation by a physician, to the school office.
+Students with specific health care needs should submit those needs, in writing and with proper documentation by a physician to the school office.

 A student who has been suspended or expelled by another public school in Michigan may be temporarily denied admission to the district's schools during the period of suspension or expulsion even if that student would otherwise be entitled to attend school in the district.
-A student who has been expelled or otherwise removed for disciplinary purposes from a public school in another state, and the period of expulsion or removal has not expired, may be temporarily denied admission to the district's schools during the student would have received in the district had the student committed the offense while enrolled in the district.
-Prior to denying admission, the Superintendent shall offer the student opportunity for a hearing to review the circumstances of the suspension or expulsion and any other factors the Superintendent determines to be relevant.
+A student who has been expelled or otherwise removed for disciplinary purposes from a public school in another state and the period of expulsion or removal has not expired, may be temporarily denied admission to the district's schools during the period of expulsion or removal or until expiration of the period of expulsion or removal which the student would have received in the district had the student committed the offense while enrolled in the district.
+Prior to denying admission the superintendent shall offer the student opportunity for a hearing to review the circumstances of the suspension or expulsion and any other factors the superintendent determines to be relevant.